 Now let’s assume that the average selling price of a home in your farm is $350k and that you get a 3% commission (you shouldn’t need to discount your commission when getting listings off of postcards since you’ve well established yourself as the expert).
 That means that off of each listing you will receive a $10,500 commission.

-If you get and sell just one listing from your postcard farming you’ve already gotten your money back plus profited over $4,000.
+If you get and sell just one listing from your postcard farming you’ve already gotten your money back plus profited approximately $4,000.
 If you sell 2 you’ve more than doubled your money!

 So what’s stopping every real estate agent from mailing postcards?